Mia Martini: Early life

-"Mimì" (Martini's nickname) spent her childhood in Porto Recanati, in Marche region, where she showed early an interest in music.
-She began to perform at parties and dance halls, and entered some song contests for new voices.
-In 1962 she convinced her mother to take her to Milan for an audition, with the hope to get a record deal.
+Bertè, nicknamed "Mimì", spent her childhood in Porto Recanati, Marche, where she showed an early interest in music.
+She began to perform at parties and dance halls and entered some song contests for new voices.
+In 1962, she convinced her mother to take her to Milan for an audition, with the hope of getting a record deal.

 The beginnings as Mimì Bertè

 The only one willing to put her to the test was the author and music producer Carlo Alberto Rossi, who decided to launch her as a yé-yé girl, following the musical fashion of the moment.
-With the song "Ombrello blu", she participated at the Pesaro Festival.
+With the song "Ombrello blu", she participated in the Pesaro Festival.
 In 1963, the 16-year-old Mimì Bertè recorded her first song.

 In May 1964, she won the Bellaria Festival, with the song "Come puoi farlo tu", but it was with the song "Il magone" that she reached some media exposure and also with the song "Ed ora che abbiamo litigato", performed in 1965 at the variety show Teatro 10.

 The numerous auditions made by Mimì Bertè in that period, in anticipation of an album, however, remained unreleased for almost thirty years: Carlo Alberto Rossi, hoping for her musical growth, pushed her to sign with a bigger record label, Durium, which in 1966 published her record Non sarà tardi / Quattro settimane, without, however, any success.

 After her parents split, she moved to Rome with her mother and sisters, where she tried to emerge again by forming a trio together with her sister Loredana and her friend Renato Fiacchini (known as Renato Zero), also earning a living with a modest job at the union of singers and songwriters.

-In 1969, she served four months in prison in Tempio Pausania for having been discovered in possession of a marijuana cigarette during an evening in a well-known nightclub in Sardinia, a crime that at the time did not make any distinction from the possession of soft drugs vs hard drugs, and therefore strictly prosecutable.
+In 1969, she served four months in prison in Tempio Pausania for having been discovered in possession of a marijuana cigarette during an evening in a well-known nightclub in Sardinia, a crime that at the time did not make any distinction between the possession of soft drugs vs hard drugs, and therefore was strictly prosecutable.
 The singer was acquitted after a stint in prison, during which she attempted suicide.
 Consequently, the publication of her record Coriandoli spenti / L'argomento dell'amore was blocked, and the album, recorded a few months earlier for Esse Records, remained unreleased for over thirty years (today it is one of the rarest records in Italy).

-In 1970, she participates as a chorister, with her sister Loredana and alongside the musical group ″Cantori Moderni di Alessandroni″, to the album Per un pugno di samba, recorded during his stay in Rome by Chico Buarque de Hollanda, whom the singer will always be a great admirer.
+In 1970, she participated as a chorister, with her sister Loredana and alongside the musical group ″Cantori Moderni di Alessandroni″, to the album Per un pugno di samba, recorded during his stay in Rome by Chico Buarque de Hollanda, whom the singer will always be a great admirer.
 In the same year, the pianist Toto Torquati convinced Mimì to perform live, playing for her in a repertoire more appropriate to her voice.